 With the help of our experts or external service providers, you will:

-- Present yourself and your ongoing or future activities
+- introduce yourself and present your ongoing or future activities;

-- Submit a request for a unique financial institution code necessary to generate IBAN accounts
+- get a unique financial institution code necessary to generate IBAN accounts;

-- Successfully pass external tests with a STEP2 (RT1) participant
+- pass internal CENTROlink tests and external tests with STEP2 (RT1) participant;

-- Sign an agreement with the Bank of Lithuania
+- sign cooperation agreement with the Bank of Lithuania;

 IV.
 Service fees

 - for each SCT payment (up to the first million) submitted and executed – EUR 0.03;

 - for each SCT payment (exceeding the first million) submitted and executed– EUR 0.01;

 - for each SCT payment received and executed – EUR 0.01.